Plain of Jars: Mortuary ritual

-Variations in the practices of cremation inside jars and secondary burial outside jars, as noted by Colani, have proven difficult to explain.
-The cremated remains seem to mainly belong to adolescents.
-While the bomb clearance operations did not involve emptying the jars and thus no additional evidence could be gathered, Van Den Bergh suggested that the stone jars initially may have been used to distill the dead bodies and that the cremated remains within the jars represent the most recent phase in the Plain of Jars.
+Human remains have been found at many of the Plain of Jars sites.
+Remains have been found both inside of and in secondary burials nearby jars.
+At Site 1, human remains were found in several stone jars and burial pits, occasionally underneath stone slabs.
+During an excavation in 2004 led by Van Den Burg, human remains were also found in two ceramic vessels.
+Later excavation in 2016 hoped to recover DNA from human remains found at Site 1 in order to find out the ethnicity of the people buried there.
+They also hoped to accurately date the remains, as there has been much difficultly in dating remains at the Plain of Jars due to many of the dates relating to the sites' jars, not the remains.
+However, their findings were not documented.
+Later bomb clearance operations did not involve emptying the jars and thus no additional evidence could be gathered, Van Den Bergh suggested that the stone jars initially may have been used to distill the dead bodies and that the cremated remains within the jars represent the most recent phase in the Plain of Jars.
 The jars with smaller apertures may reflect the diminishing need to place an entire body inside.

-The suggestion that the jars, as in traditional Southeast Asian royal mortuary practices, functioned as "distilling vessels", was put forward by R. Engelhardt and P. Rogers in 2001.
+It was also suggested that the jars, as in traditional Southeast Asian royal mortuary practices, functioned as "distilling vessels", by R. Engelhardt and P. Rogers in 2001.
 In contemporary funerary practices followed by Thai, Cambodian, and Lao royalty, the corpse of the deceased is placed into an urn during the early stages of the funeral rites, at which time the soul of deceased is believed to be undergoing gradual transformation from the earthly to the spiritual world.
 The ritual decomposition is later followed by cremation and secondary burial.

 The royal burials are across watercourses from the habitation areas in a geographically high, prominent area.
 Among the Black Thai people who have been in the region at least since the 11th century, the upper classes are cremated in the belief that it will release their spirits to heaven, while commoners are buried, leaving their spirits to remain on Earth.

-Colani connected the location of the jars sites to ancient trade routes, in particular with the salt trade.
-She assumed that salt was a commodity sought after by the Plain of Jars people, which brought traders to the Xiangkhouang Plateau.
-The Xiangkhouang area is rich in metallic minerals, mainly due to granite intrusions and associated hydrothermal activity.

-Two principal iron ore deposits exist in Laos, both in Xiangkhouang.
-The presence and locations of the numerous jar sites in Xiangkhouang may relate to trading and mining activities.
-History has shown that Xiangkhouang, at the northern end of the Annamite Range, provides relative easy passage from the north and east to the south and west.

-Within the geographic setting of Xiangkhouang, the jar sites may reflect a network of intercultural villages, whereby the locations of the jars are associated with long-distance overland routes which connect the Mekong basin and the Gulf of Tonkin System.
-The jar sites show superficial regional differences, such as jar form, material, and the number of jars per site, but all share common setting characteristics such as burial practices, elevated locations, and commanding views over the surrounding area.